andyhawkes/andyhawkes.co.uk/writing/the-man-who-forgot-himself/i-dont-spy.md

 sidebar_position: 1
 ---

-# I don't spy with no mind's eye...
+# I don't spy with no mind's eye…

 So, I have [aphantasia](https://aphantasia.com/what-is-aphantasia/).